'Shame on you': North Carolina GOP votes to override veto while Democrats were absent

 Breaking News Emails

-North Carolina House Democrats are calling foul on their Republican colleagues who voted to override the governor's budget veto on Wednesday while most Democrats were not present.
+North Carolina House Democrats are calling foul on their Republican colleagues for voting to override the governor's budget veto on Wednesday while most Democrats were not present.

 Democrats excoriated Republicans on social media and the few who were present in the House at the time of the vote furiously protested the decision.
-Only 12 Democrats were in the House and they did not have an opportunity to vote and their microphones were cut off, the paper reported.
+Only 12 Democrats were in the House, but they did not all have an opportunity to vote and their microphones were cut off, the paper reported.
 The vote passed 55-9.
 The issue now moves to the state's GOP-controlled Senate.

 "How dare you do this, Mr. Speaker!" said Democratic Rep. Deb Butler, who was surrounded by fellow Democrats on the House floor as she shouted in protest at the decision, according to a video posted online by a Democratic colleague.
 "If this is the way you think democracy works, shame on you.
 This is not appropriate and you know it.
 The people of North Carolina, you will answer to the people of North Carolina."